 Many women describe the pain as a burning, pressure, or like the penis has run into a block.
+Women with vaginismus can also experience bleeding.
 But discomfort is not limited to sexual intercourse.
 Pain or discomfort with the use of a tampon or during pelvic exams is common.

 Symptoms can range from mild to severe, are involuntary, and generally do not get better without intervention or treatment.